bertilmuth/being/README.md

 The `createAggregateRoot()` creates the initial instance of the aggregate root, before any messages have been processed.

-The `responseMessage()` method creates a response to a GET request.
+The `responseToGet()` method creates a response to a GET request.

-The `incomingMessageHandlers()` handle incoming commands and publish service internal events.
+The `commandHandlers()` handle incoming commands and publish service internal events.
 Being transparently persists these events, by default to [Apache Cassandra](https://cassandra.apache.org/).

 The `internalEventHandlers()` handle each event, and publish an updated version of the aggregate root.